-With the exception of the 20" conductor casing, a cement bond log (CBL) with radial capability and/or ultrasonic cement imaging logs will be run on all casing strings.
-In addition to cement evaluation data, ultrasonic imaging and/or multi-finger caliper (MFC) logs will provide baseline casing thickness and/or internal radius measurements.
-Follow-up MFC logs will be performed in the event the injection tubing is removed during a well recompletion or workover.
+With the exception of the 20" surface casing, a cement bond log (CBL) with radial capability and/or ultrasonic cement imaging logs will be run on all casing strings.
+In addition to cement evaluation data, ultrasonic imaging logs will provide baseline casing thickness and internal radius measurements.
+The long string casing internal diameter will be baselined by running a multi-finger caliper (MFC) log.
+Follow-up MFC logs will be performed in the event the injection tubing is removed during a well recompletion.

-Regarding the conductor casing, due to the large casing size, a cement bond log with radial imaging is not practical and when performed typically yield ambiguous results.
+Regarding the surface casing, due to the large casing size, a cement bond log with radial imaging is not practical and when performed typically yield ambiguous results.
 To achieve good cement mechanical integrity, the best practice indicators are returning excess clean cement to the surface during cement displacement, having minimal cement fallback after completing cement displacement, and successfully passing a casing shoe test.